rebekkaa/starter-academic/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
- - Researchers
 #I do research in the areas of requirements engineering, software architecture, and self-adaptive/autonomous systems.
 #I hold a PhD in Computer Science and Engineering from [Chalmers University of Technology](https://www.chalmers.se/en/departments/cse/organisation/se/Pages/default.aspx) and a BSc and MSc in Computer Science from [Paderborn University](https://www.uni-paderborn.de/), Germany.

 ---

 I am an assistant professor in Software Engineering at [Chalmers University of Technology](https://www.chalmers.se/) in Gothenburg, Sweden.
-I am also an adjunct faculty at the Institute for Software Research at [Carnegie Mellon University](https://cmu.edu/), where I was a postdoctoral researcher during 2020-2022.
+I am also an adjunct faculty at the Institute for Software Research at [Carnegie Mellon University](https://cmu.edu/).

 Throughout my PhD, postdoc, and assistant professorship, my research has been partially funded by the [Wallenberg AI, Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org/).
-You can find a description of my research interests [below](/#research).

 You can reach me at wohlrab@chalmers.se